joaoabotelho/I-Fish/README.md

 ## Transformation from sound wave to mouth movement

-In our file `audio_analytics.py` you can give an input of audio to analysis, returning the positions over time of the mouth seen in the simulation and the BMBB.
+In our file `audio_analytics.py` you can give an input of audio for analysis, which will return the positions over time of the mouth seen in the simulation and the BMBB.
 For more information go to [our blogpost]().

 ## Running the simulator